 What Is Not Plug-And-Play Yet

-If you have your own global raw dumps today, the safe path is:
+If you have custom global raw dumps, the safe paths are:

-1. if they are already PMXT raw archive hours, point PMXT_LOCAL_ARCHIVE_DIR at them directly
+1. If they already match PMXT raw archive shape, point local:/... at them.

-2. otherwise normalize them into the PMXT raw archive shape outside this repo
+2. Otherwise normalize them outside this repo into the PMXT raw schema.

-3. or add a new vendor adapter that knows how to read them directly
+3. Or add a new vendor adapter that directly emits OrderBookDeltas.